mui/material-ui/packages/zero-runtime/README.md

 ## Getting started

-Zero-runtime supports Next.js and Vite with future support for more bundlers—you must install the corresponding plugin, as shown below.
+Zero-runtime supports Next.js and Vite with future support for more bundlers.
+You must install the corresponding plugin, as shown below.

 ### Next.js